 Dara Daranowski was hired in 1938 when the work of Hitler's two other secretaries in Berchtesgaden became more than they could handle.
 She dated Hitler's chauffeur, Erich Kempka, and later married an air force General.
 Undoubtedly thanks to her association with Hitler, her husband was later appointed Generalmajor and Chief of the Luftwaffe Command Staff at Hitler's request on 1 September 1944.
 However, her husband left the bunker on 22 April while she stayed 'til the end (and was captured by the Soviets), and she deeply resented it - she quickly divorced him in 1946.

-Dara was suspected of having a neo-Nazi relationship in the mid-1950s, but never officially accused of anything.
+Dara was suspected of having a neo-fascist relationship in the mid-1950s, but never officially accused of anything.
 Dara worked at a hotel in Düsseldorf after the war, and passed away in 1997, aged 83.

 Hanna Reitsch was a top test-pilot in the Luftwaffe.
 She flew the first helicopter for Western journalists in 1938, and she flew the first jets and rocket-powered planes.
 There is no proof of any romantic relationship with Hitler.
 However, she made an extremely perilous flight to visit Hitler in the bunker in late April 1945 and begged him to fly out with her.
 There is speculation that, if, as some suspect, Hitler actually escaped the bunker, she flew him out.
 American interrogators were astounded at the depth of her fervour for Hitler after the war, as she described the bunker as the "altar of Germany."

 Hanna never gave up her love for National Socialism.
-She gave an extended interview in 1976 during which she wore her old Nazi uniform complete with decorations (of which she was extremely proud, especially the one given to her personally by Hitler in the picture above).
+She gave an extended interview in 1976 during which she wore her old fascist uniform complete with decorations (of which she was extremely proud, especially the one given to her personally by Hitler in the picture above).
 There is speculation that Hanna's death in 1979 was not caused by a heart attack, as officially decided, but rather from a cyanide capsule given to her by Hitler.

 I've written about Hanna Reitsch elsewhere, so I will leave it at that.
 Hanna Reitsch also had a dramatic appearance in later pop culture as the heroic female test pilot in "Operation Crossbow" (1965), which involved a fictional event involving a very real weapon.